-A couple of days hiking between hill-tribe villages on the Laotian-Chinese border, staying in a village of the Akha people.
+A couple of days hiking between remote hill-tribe villages on the Laotian-Chinese border, staying in a village of the Akha people, was the plan.

-Travel Advice: Visiting a remote Akha Village in Northern Laos
+Travel Advice: Visiting an Akha Village in Northern Laos

-I arranged a local guide in the town of Muang Sing in northern Laos, not far from the Chinese border.
+I arranged a local guide in the town of Muang Sing in northern Laos, near to the Chinese border.

 Costs will vary but $US 20 per day should cover everything, including meals and a local home stay.

 Expect hot, humid weather for most of the year, so drink plenty of water and take a water purification filter with you.

 And travel light, a daypack is enough for the few days.